Saturday, 21 January 2012

 It's been a long couple of weeks but I am back with haribo cookies.
 This morning I sat my last exam of the season so I'm officially free for the next week or so before lectures start again, hooray!
 These cookies are very moreish and according to my housemates they taste a little bit like apples; to me, they taste quite a lot of citrus and have a gooey centre that is complimented by the chocolate chunks I threw into the mix.

-I based the recipe for these cookies on the triple chocolate cookies from Eat Me by Xanthe Milton but exchanged most of the chocolate for haribo starmix.
-I don't know where I got the idea, but one day this week I just suddenly got haribo cookies in my head.
 For those of you who were looking forward to pina colada cake, fear not because I'm making it first thing tomorrow and actually can't wait - I hope it doesn't go wrong like things I anticipate baking tend to do...

 The healthy brownies that I made a couple of weeks ago went down very quickly.
 Just like the unhealthy version, it was hard to stop at one brownie; the boys in my house didn't even suspect that they were healthy and demolished them pretty sharpish.